ot4i/ace-demo-pipeline/demo-infrastructure/README-jenkins.md

 - APPCON_CLIENT_SECRET is the client secret created from the "Public API credentials" section of the ACEaaS dashboard
 - APPCON_API_KEY is the API key created from the ACEaaS dashboard

-The pipeline should create the require configurations based on the JDBC credentials and other values if the DEPLOY_CONFIGURATION is set to `true`; this should only be used for the first pipeline run or after any change to the credentials (see the "ACEaaS API rate limits" section of [README-aceaas-pipelines.md](README-aceaas-pipelines.md) for more information).
+The pipeline should create the required configurations based on the JDBC credentials and other values if the DEPLOY_CONFIGURATION is set to `true`; this should only be used for the first pipeline run or after any change to the credentials (see the "ACEaaS API rate limits" section of [README-aceaas-pipelines.md](README-aceaas-pipelines.md) for more information).